 What is the split between telling and asking?
 Is the meeting a didactic encounter in which those possessing authority or dominant personalities do most of the talking?
 Or, are people in discovery mode, asking questions, clarifying expectations, and piloting ideas?

 Do people smile easily and frequently?
 Do people freely express their emotions through facial expressions and vocal characteristics such as intensity, volume, tone, rate, pitch, and enunciation?
+Psychological safety is just as non-verbal as it is verbal.

 Do people use appropriate humor without being cynical or sarcastic?
 Do they joke, banter, and laugh, or is the meeting muffled, tense, and serious?